-Why do Hurricanes have names?
+Why do hurricanes have names? - CBBC Newsround

 Huge storms are often in the news but have you ever wondered why they have names and how they are decided?

-Tropical storms like hurricanes, cyclones or typhoons last a long time and are given names so scientists can keep track of them.
+Well, tropical storms like hurricanes, cyclones or typhoons last a long time and are given names so scientists can keep track of them.

-In the UK, names have only been used for storms for the last 3 years.
+In the UK, names have only been used for storms for the last four years.

 The Met Office says naming big storms means people are more aware of them and how dangerous they can be.